Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 With a Higher Degree and More Experience Comes Advanced Certification Options in California

 Ready to climb the career ladder?
-California’s certifying organizations have advanced certification options available to those who have completed additional post-secondary education and/or experience:
+California’s certifying organizations offer advanced certification options for those who complete additional education or gain more experience.

-• CATC II: Earn an associate degree in addiction studies or in a related behavioral health/behavioral science area of study.
+- CATC II: Earn an associate degree in addiction studies or a related behavioral health field

-• CATC III: Earn a bachelor’s degree in addiction studies or in a related behavioral health/behavioral science area of study.
+- CATC III: Earn a bachelor’s degree in addiction studies or a related behavioral health field

-• CATC IV: Earn a master’s degree in addiction studies or in a related behavioral health/behavioral science area of study.
+- CATC IV: Earn a master’s degree in addiction studies or a related behavioral health field

-• CATC V: Earn a doctoral degree in addiction studies or in a related behavioral health/behavioral science area of study.
+- CATC V: Earn a doctoral degree in addiction studies or a related behavioral health field

-• SUDCC II-CS – Substance Use Disorder Certified Counselor – Clinical Supervisor: Complete at least 5 years or 10,000 hours of SUD work experience, with at least two years of experience directly supervising SUD counselors; AND at least 40 hours of clinical supervisor education courses.
+- SUDCC II-CS (Clinical Supervisor): Complete at least 5 years or 10,000 hours of SUD work experience, with at least two years directly supervising counselors, plus 40 hours of clinical supervisor education

-• SUDCC III – Substance Use Disorder Certified Counselor – Advanced Experience and Bachelor’s Level Education: Complete a bachelor’s degree in a SUD-related field; AND at least 5 years or 10,000 hours of SUD work experience.
+- SUDCC III (Bachelor’s Level): Complete a bachelor’s degree in a SUD-related field and have at least 5 years or 10,000 hours of experience

-• CADC – II – Certified Alcohol & Drug Counselor II: Complete at least 6,000 hours of supervised work experience, including 255 hours of field practicum.
+- CADC II: Complete at least 6,000 hours of supervised work experience, including 255 hours of field practicum

-• CADC – III – Certified Alcohol & Drug Counselor III: Complete at least 4,000 hours of supervised work experience, including 255 practicum hours; AND a bachelor’s degree in a behavioral science or allied mental health field
+- CADC III: Complete at least 4,000 hours of supervised work experience, including 255 practicum hours, plus a bachelor’s degree in behavioral science or allied mental health field

 Substance Abuse Counselor Jobs in California

-Substance abuse counselors in California lend their talents in a variety of settings, from inpatient treatment centers to private practices to correctional facilities to hospitals.
-Jobs for substance abuse counselors here are growing as California lawmakers consider the value of treatment over punishment for those suffering from addiction.
+Substance abuse counselors in California work in diverse settings, from inpatient treatment centers to private practices to correctional facilities to hospitals.
+Job opportunities continue growing as California lawmakers prioritize treatment over punishment for those experiencing addiction.

-In October 2023, Governor Newsom signed a voluntary pilot program into law to help those experiencing addiction choose treatment over jail or prison time.
-Called “Hope California,” the program will allow the courts in both Yolo and Sacramento Counties to authorize confined drug treatment instead of jail or prison time for those who commit certain non-violent felonies because of their addiction.
-The law will also allow counties to offer wrap-around services and even clear the criminal records of offenders who successfully complete treatment.
+In October 2023, Governor Newsom signed a voluntary pilot program into law called “Hope California.”
+This program allows courts in Yolo and Sacramento Counties to authorize confined drug treatment instead of jail or prison time for those who commit certain non-violent felonies due to addiction.
+The law also enables counties to offer wrap-around services and clear criminal records for offenders who complete treatment.

-California is sounding the alarm in response to the dramatic rise of opioid overdoses and deaths.
-According to the California Health Care Foundation’s 2022 California Health Care Almanac, the number of heroin-related emergency department admissions rose from 1,362 in 2010 to 3,979 in 2020.
-Non-heroin related opioid ED visits were much higher, rising from 4,304 in 2010 to 11,685 in 2020, largely due to the rise in the use of fentanyl.
+California is responding to a dramatic rise in opioid overdoses and deaths.
+According to the California Health Care Foundation’s 2022 California Health Care Almanac, heroin-related emergency department admissions rose from 1,362 in 2010 to 3,979 in 2020.
+Non-heroin opioid ED visits climbed even higher, from 4,304 in 2010 to 11,685 in 2020, mainly due to fentanyl use.

-According to the Centers for Disease Control (CDC), San Francisco County had the fourth highest opioid overdose rate in the nation as of 2022, reporting a rate of 86.8 per 100,000 people.
-Seventy-five percent of those were related to fentanyl.
+According to the Centers for Disease Control (CDC), San Francisco County had the fourth-highest opioid overdose rate in the nation as of 2022, reporting 86.8 per 100,000 people.
+Seventy-five percent of those deaths were fentanyl-related.

-Though California’s largest counties reported relatively low rates of opioid overdose deaths (per 100,000 people) during this time, including Los Angeles County (26.2), San Diego County (32.3), Orange County (26.1), and Riverside County (36.2), many smaller counties rose to the top for their share of opioid overdose deaths:
+Though California’s largest counties reported relatively low rates of opioid overdose deaths per 100,000 people (Los Angeles County: 26.2, San Diego County: 32.3, Orange County: 26.1, Riverside County: 36.2), many smaller counties saw much higher rates:

-Statewide, the number of substance abuse facilities have steadily grown in recent years to meet the rising demand for addiction treatment.
-Between 2017 and 2019, the number of facilities in California offering residential care for substance abuse treatment increased by 68 percent, while the number of facilities offering inpatient hospital care more than doubled.
+The need is clear: Statewide, the number of substance abuse facilities grew steadily in recent years to meet rising demand.
+Between 2017 and 2019, facilities offering residential care for substance abuse treatment increased by 68 percent, while those offering inpatient hospital care more than doubled.

-As expected, jobs for substance abuse counselors in California have risen alongside the growing number of substance abuse facilities.
-As of May 2022, the Bureau of Labor Statistics (BLS) reported a total of 36,100 jobs in this field, making it the top state in the nation for substance abuse counselor jobs.
+As expected, jobs for substance abuse counselors in California rose alongside the growing number of facilities.
+As of May 2022, the Bureau of Labor Statistics (BLS) reported 36,100 jobs in this field, making California the top state in the nation for substance abuse counselor employment.

-The U.S. Department of Labor expects that trend to continue.
-In the decade leading up to 2030, jobs for substance abuse counselors are expected to rise by 17 percent in California.
-During this ten-year period, the state should see about 4,330 annual job openings for substance abuse and behavioral disorder counselors due to new job creation, retirements, and natural job turnover.
+The U.S. Department of Labor expects this trend to continue.
+In the decade leading up to 2030, jobs for substance abuse counselors are expected to rise by 17 percent in California, creating about 4,330 annual job openings due to new job creation, retirements, and natural turnover.

 Substance Abuse Counselor Jobs in Los Angeles

 As the state’s largest metropolitan area, LA is home to hundreds of substance abuse facilities and treatment centers.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), Los Angeles County was the site of 609 facilities as of 2020.
-Also, according to the BLS, the Los Angeles metro area was home to the second highest number of substance abuse counselors (behind only NYC) as of May 2022, at 12,400.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), Los Angeles County had 609 facilities as of 2020.
+The BLS reports the Los Angeles metro area was home to the second-highest number of substance abuse counselors (behind only NYC) as of May 2022, at 12,400.

-Opportunities for substance abuse counselors in Los Angeles are found at facilities like Seasons in Malibu, which provides both inpatient and outpatient programs based on evidence-based therapies like cognitive-behavioral therapy, motivational interviewing, and 12-step counseling.
-Similar opportunities can be found at Joint Commission Alta Centers Detox in Los Angeles, an addiction treatment center focused on drug and alcohol detox programs, inpatient rehabilitation, dual diagnosis, and aftercare.
+Opportunities for substance abuse counselors in Los Angeles include facilities such as Seasons in Malibu, which offers inpatient and outpatient programs grounded in evidence-based therapies, including cognitive-behavioral therapy, motivational interviewing, and 12-step counseling.
+Similar opportunities exist at Joint Commission Alta Centers Detox in Los Angeles, an addiction treatment center focused on drug and alcohol detox programs, inpatient rehabilitation, dual diagnosis, and aftercare.

 Substance Abuse Counselor Jobs in San Diego

-In San Diego, substance abuse counselors are employed at facilities like Hazelden Betty Ford, one of the preeminent facilities for substance abuse.
-The Betty Ford Center offers outpatient rehab and mental health programs that specialize in treating adults with mental health disorders and alcohol and drug addiction.
-This facility features an intensive daily addiction treatment program (partial hospitalization) and an outpatient alcohol and drug rehab program.
-They also offer virtual outpatient services.
+In San Diego, substance abuse counselors work at facilities like Hazelden Betty Ford, one of the preeminent treatment centers.
+The Betty Ford Center offers outpatient rehab and mental health programs specializing in treating adults with mental health disorders and alcohol and drug addiction.
+This facility features an intensive daily addiction treatment program (partial hospitalization) and an outpatient rehab program, plus virtual outpatient services.

-Another familiar facility in San Diego is the Soledad House, a recovery center for women.
-Substance abuse counselors are part of a highly qualified staff of professionals that oversee treatment programs for both drug and alcohol addiction.
-Programs here emphasize relapse prevention, group and individual therapy, family programs, and a number of addiction treatment therapies.
+Another familiar San Diego facility is the Soledad House, a recovery center for women.
+Substance abuse counselors join a highly qualified staff overseeing treatment programs for drug and alcohol addiction, emphasizing relapse prevention, group and individual therapy, family programs, and various addiction treatment therapies.

 Substance Abuse Counselor Jobs in San Jose

-San Jose is Santa Clara County’s largest city and California’s third largest city.
-As expected, it’s home to dozens of substance abuse facilities and outstanding opportunities to make your mark as a substance abuse counselor.
+San Jose is Santa Clara County’s largest city and California’s third largest.
+It’s home to dozens of substance abuse facilities and outstanding opportunities to make your mark as a substance abuse counselor.

-Substance abuse counselors are found at places like Camp Recovery Center, a large treatment facility that offers a vast array of services and programs, including adult and adolescent detoxification, a partial hospitalization program, a Veterans Affairs program, outpatient treatment, and family resources.
-Work can also be found at Pathway Society, a community-based nonprofit organization focused on substance abuse and counseling services.
+Substance abuse counselors work at places like Camp Recovery Center, a large treatment facility offering a vast array of services and programs, including adult and adolescent detoxification, a partial hospitalization program, a Veterans Affairs program, outpatient treatment, and family resources.
+Work can also be found at Pathway Society, a community-based nonprofit focused on substance abuse and counseling services.
 As an institution in the San Jose community for more than 50 years, Pathway Society offers inpatient/residential treatment, transitional programs, outpatient counseling, and relapse prevention programs.

 Substance Abuse Counselor Jobs in San Francisco

-According to SAMHSA, San Francisco County is home to 57 substance abuse facilities where substance abuse counselors are making a difference.
+According to SAMHSA, San Francisco County is home to 57 substance abuse facilities where counselors are making a difference.

 For example, the Epiphany Center helps the region’s marginalized women with holistic substance abuse and trauma recovery services.
 They offer residential drug treatment at two sites.
-Their programs are focused both on women and their children, and they provide parenting support and transitional housing.
+Their programs focus on women and their children, providing parenting support and transitional housing.

-Substance abuse counselors in San Francisco can also be found at UCSF Department of Psychiatry and Behavioral Sciences at Zuckerberg San Francisco General Hospital and Trauma Center, which cares for thousands of patients each year through its Substance Abuse and Addiction Medicine division.
-Substance abuse counselors provide services through their Community Health Network sites, which include the Tom Waddell Health Center, Positive Health Clinic, and the Potrero Hill Health Center.
+Substance abuse counselors in San Francisco also work at UCSF Department of Psychiatry and Behavioral Sciences at Zuckerberg San Francisco General Hospital and Trauma Center, which cares for thousands of patients each year through its Substance Abuse and Addiction Medicine division.
+Counselors provide services through Community Health Network sites, including the Tom Waddell Health Center, Positive Health Clinic, and the Potrero Hill Health Center.

 Substance Abuse Counselor Jobs in Fresno